 Sharing the same rules as traditional funds on how they report activity and sell themselves would “certainly help pension funds and other investors gain more confidence in hedge funds”, she said.

 In South Africa, despite robust investment processes, asset segregation and infrastructure, “the industry has been tainted by perceptions of rogue traders, substandard infrastructure and the gun-slinging cowboy caricature,” Bradley Anthony, the chief investment officer of Fairtree Capital said.
+“For this reason, the vast majority of South African hedge fund managers not only welcome the regulation but have actively participated in the processes which contributed to its introduction.”

 The new rules, which change hedge funds’ classification to what South Africa terms “collective investment schemes”, are already winning over some investors.
 Liberty Life Insurance, which administers R220-billion in corporate and individual retirement funds, will be using hedge funds because the clarity and certainty of the new regulations made investors comfortable, Justin Roffey, the company’s head of portfolio construction, said.